LBPHacker/R216/manual.md

 `swm` stores the 13 least significant bits of the value in its primary operand in a write-only 13-bit register, called the _write mask_.
 When a 16-bit value is written into RAM, the 13 bits that would otherwise be undefined or empty are taken from this register.
-This makes it possible to write to the full 29 bits of a FILT cell, thus also making it possible for code to write code.
+This makes it possible to write to all 29 bits of a FILT cell, thus also making it possible for code to write code.

 By the way, `swm` is the non-storing version of `mov`, which would be so useless otherwise that it's perfect for a purpose like this.
 Still, flags are updated